jkrogager/VoigtFit/docs/index.rst

 New in version 0.11.5:

   New atomic data for lines of hydrogen Lyman series.
-New damping constants for missing levels (n > 6) have been calculated using data from Oliverio & Bunge (2004).
+New damping constants for missing levels (n > 6) have been calculated using data from Jitrik & Bunge (2004).
   Small bugs related to the Python 3 migration have been fixed.